 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Metoclopramide Tablets 10 mg, Actavis UK Ltd, The electronic Medicines Compendium.
-Dated June 2011.
+- Manufacturer's PIL, Metoclopramide Tablets 10 mg; Actavis UK Ltd, The electronic Medicines Compendium.
+Dated March 2016.

-- Manufacturer's PIL, Metoclopramide Hydrochloride Oral Solution, Rosemont Pharmaceuticals Limited, The electronic Medicines Compendium.
-Dated May 2012.
+- Manufacturer's PIL, Metoclopramide Hydrochloride 5 mg/5 ml Oral Solution; Rosemont Pharmaceuticals Limited, The electronic Medicines Compendium.
+Dated June 2016.

 - British National Formulary; 72nd Edition (Sep 2016) British Medical Association and Royal Pharmaceutical Society of Great Britain, London